yulz008/CppCalculator/README.md

 # CppCalculator
- A simple C++ Calculator with CI [Lint - Build - Test].
+ A simple C++ Calculator with Continuous Integration (CI) [Lint - Build - Test] flow, via Github Workflow Action see .github/workflows.
+ Each PR will trigger an action to build and tests the PR.
+This uses the Github's hosted machine to run the builds.
+ See Actions Tab to view the build and tests results.

- Utilizes GoogleTest for unit testing.
+ This project utilizes GoogleTest for unit testing.

 ## Compilation